thaddeus002/deces_en_France/README.md

 This is a command line program for Linux using the library [PlPlot](http://plplot.sourceforge.net/index.php).
 PlPlot must be build with svg support, the graphic output being in this format.

+[zlib](https://www.zlib.net) is used to read data in compressed files.

 Building the program requires `gcc` and `make`.

 ## Making new graphics